 Axi serves traders from over 100 countries with licenses from the FCA, ASIC, CySEC, FMA, DFSA, and FSA.
 The broker provides a choice from several account options, namely Standard, Pro, and Elite accounts, although availability varies based on entity.
 Pro and Elite accounts are suitable for high-volume and active traders, enabling forex trading with spreads from 0.0 pips and round-trip commissions of $7 or $3.50 per standard lot at the offshore entity licensed in Saint Vincent and the Grenadines.

-Eligible professional clients in Europe may also register Elite accounts.
-Pro accounts have a minimum deposit requirement of $500, while the Elite option has a higher barrier to entry of $25,000.
+While entry into the Pro account features an accessible minimum deposit of $500, the institutional-grade Elite account requires a higher capital barrier of $25,000, catering specifically to high-net-worth individuals and professional clients in Europe.
 Maximum leverage on major forex pairs is capped at 1:500 for professional traders in the UK and EU, while offshore leverage reaches 1:1000.
 Position size ranges from 0.01 to 100 lots for major currency pairs.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 The vast majority of retail client accounts lose money when trading in CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.